November 4, 2025

 The Rise in Domestic Violence

-All research information and facts are from the US National Library of Medicine and the W.H.O articles on Domestic Violence – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4582621/
+All research information and facts are from the US National Library of Medicine and the W.H.O. articles on Domestic Violence – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4582621/

-Put into the mix a global pandemic, then add stay at home orders, along with social distancing and a tad of stir crazy.
-It’s enough to stress out anyone, and it has.
-Stress leads to vises like drinking and drug use, which in turn leads to more violence.
-Human behavior is a fragile thing, and it does not take a lot to throw someone over the edge, many alcoholics and drug users speak of how their lives were going great and before they knew it, they were hooked on some form of drug or alcohol use.
-Just the stress from our daily lives, our jobs, is enough to cause many to drink on a regular basis.
+Human behavior is a fragile thing, and it takes little to push someone over the edge.
+Many alcoholics and drug users speak of how their lives were going great, and before they knew it, they were hooked on some form of drug or alcohol use.
+Just the stress from our daily lives, our jobs, is enough to cause many to drink regularly.

 The Focus

-According to the WHO Domestic violence is defined as “every act or omission committed by some family member in a position of power, regardless of where it occurs, which harms the well-being, physical or psychological integrity, or freedom and right to full development of another family member”
+According to the WHO, Domestic violence is defined as “every act or omission committed by some family member in a position of power, regardless of where it occurs, which harms the well-being, physical or psychological integrity, or freedom and right to full development of another family member.”

 The WHO states that violent acts can be classified based on their type, including acts of physical and psychological abuse as well as sexual violence.

-Article Link
+WHO Link

 They can also be expressed as any form of neglect and abandonment- WHO Article Link .
 In family settings, violence and abuse can occur within relationships, including those with children, men, women, and the elderly – WHO Article link [link].
-With increased emphasis on the victimization of women within partnerships researchers recognize that women are sometimes the aggressor in the relationship and with regard to their children.

 WHO PDF link https://apps.who.int/iris/bitstream/handle/10665/44173/9789241598408_eng.pdf